krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/frontend.md

 # Frontend Booking and Repairs

+## Home Page Quick Actions

+- The `QuickActions` component on the home page shows pricing cards for common repairs.
+- Each card links to `/repair?service=<type>` to prefill the booking form.

 ## Booking Form

 - Issues are loaded dynamically from `/api/issues` and selected via a multi-select.